Zilvaro/my-digitalz/README.md

 - The code was created by developer with some theory and concepts explanations by W3C and HubSpot blog.
 - The texts were created by developer with pictures sourced from unsplash.com

-* Thanks to my mentor Marcel Mulders for his constructive feedback.
+* Thanks to my mentor Marcel Mulders for his constructive feedback and guidance.